yaorg/node-measured/packages/measured-reporting/README.md

 - [SignalFx Reporter](https://yaorg.github.io/node-measured/SignalFxMetricsReporter.html) in the `measured-signalfx-reporter` package.
   - reports metrics to SignalFx.
 - [Logging Reporter](https://yaorg.github.io/node-measured/LoggingReporter.html) in the `measured-reporting` package.
-  - logs reported metrics at an info level through a supplied logger, defaulting to a new bunyan logger if none supplied.
+  - A reporter impl that simply logs the metrics via the Logger

 #### Creating an anonymous Implementation
 You can technically create an anonymous instance of this, see the following example.